GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex3_gmosls_ns_cmdline.rst

 The science target is a quasar.
 The sequence has six images in two groups that were dithered along the dispersion axis.
 DRAGONS will remove the sky from the six images using the nod-and-shuffle beams.
-The six images will be register and stack before extraction.
+The six images will be register and stacked before extraction.

 This is what one raw image looks like.